sully-vian/HTWG/ubiquitous-computing/lab-3/report.typ

 #two("Exercise3/flow.png", "Exercise3/fields.png")

+The next step was to create an online dashboard that could be accessed easier than the Node-RED one from the other exercises.
+For that, we use Datacake with integrated MQTT to fetch data from the HiveMQ cluster.

-I believe everyone had an issue with the Datacake part of this exercise.
-Indeed, the MQTT integration service is now a paid plan feature.
+At first, I had an issue with the Datacake part of this exercise.
+Indeed, I reached a paywall when trying to activate the MQTT integration feature.

 #align(center, image("Exercise3/mqtt-integration.png", width: 70%))

+But another page allowed me to configure the integration for free, as expected in the tutorial.
+An encoder and decoder are required for this part.
+Here are the functions used adapted from the provided dummies.

+#framed-code("js", read("Exercise3/encoder.js"))
+#framed-code("js", read("Exercise3/decoder.js"))

+In the end, I created a Downlink widget on the dashboard and connected it to the previous configurated component.
+The dashboard also includes a history of the stored temperature values.

+#two("Exercise3/dashboard.png", "Exercise3/history.png")

+My Arduino script made a hundred readings per second, which quickly overloaded the service, exceed the datapoint quota and blocking the MQTT server.